marcelpetrick/DevNotes/BeenThereSeenThat/20220705_EdgeMLSeries_EdgeImpulse_Munich_Day1/README.md

 * difficulties: data quality
   * problem with skin-tone and left-/right handed affected the data quality: no more good clustering of the data-set
   * the "data explorer" feature helped quite well: with one click data-samples can be reclassified with just a few clicks
-* quick protoyping: they used the RPi and Jetson Nano, support for these platforms was quite useful
+* quick prototyping: they used the RPi and Jetson Nano, support for these platforms was quite useful
   * any change via ssh quite simple: anything which runs linux; after validation they use smaller microcontrollers
 * model deployment: constraints for OTA and memory sizes; proper strategy should be chosen
 * st vlx5 for the TOF sensor (should be freely available) [check this]